 7 The Bank undertakes a routine fine-tuning, overnight open market operation (OMO) on the final day of the maintenance period in order to be as sure as possible that reserves banks collectively can hold reserves close to their aggregate target, with balanced risks to the upside and downside.
-The standing facility corridor is narrower on the final day than on other days of the maintenance period: +/-25 basis

-- points around the official Bank Rate.
+- The standing facility corridor is narrower on the final day than on other days of the maintenance period: +/- 25 basis points around Bank Rate.
 Because the banking system as a whole should be close to its aggregate reserves target, the excess balances of 'long' banks by definition offset the deficit balances of 'short' banks.
 In order to achieve their reserves targets, banks face a choice between trading in the market and using the standing facilities.
 The relative cost of using one or other of the standing facilities depends on the level of market rates.
-For example, if market rates are below the official Bank Rate, banks have an incentive to borrow in the market, lowering the probability of having to use the relatively more expensive standing lending facility.
-That tends to increase market rates towards the official Bank Rate.
-Conversely, if market rates are above the official Bank Rate, banks have an incentive to lend into the market, lowering the probability of needing to use the relatively more expensive standing deposit facility.
-That tends to reduce market rates towards the official Bank Rate.
-In this way, the standing facilities help to keep market rates towards the centre of the +/- 25 basis point corridor and close to the official Bank Rate. - The reserves scheme is also designed to assist in keeping market rates consistent with the official Bank Rate on the final day of the maintenance period.
-Reserves scheme banks can choose between transacting in the market and varying their reserves balance with the Bank within the range in which the Bank will remunerate that balance at the official Bank Rate.
-For example, if market rates are higher than the official Bank Rate, banks have an incentive to run down their reserves and lend in the market.
+For example, if market rates are below Bank Rate, banks have an incentive to borrow in the market, lowering the probability of having to use the relatively more expensive standing lending facility.
+That tends to increase market rates towards Bank Rate.
+Conversely, if market rates are above Bank Rate, banks have an incentive to lend into the market, lowering the probability of needing to use the relatively more expensive standing deposit facility.
+That tends to reduce market rates towards Bank Rate.
+In this way, the standing facilities help to keep market rates toward the centre of the +/-25 basis point corridor and, thus, close to Bank Rate. - The reserves scheme is also designed to assist in keeping market rates consistent with Bank Rate on the final day of the maintenance period.
+Reserves scheme banks can choose between transacting in the market and varying their reserves balances within the range in which the Bank will remunerate that balance at the official Bank Rate.
+For example, if market rates are higher than Bank Rate, banks have an incentive to run down their reserves and lend in the market.
 Whereas, if market rates are lower, they have an incentive to build up their reserves by borrowing in the market.
-This arbitrage mechanism also encourages market rates to stay close to the official Bank Rate.
-Its effectiveness is affected by the width of the range and by the willingness of banks to take reserves close to the edge of their ranges given that unexpected late payment flows could leave them needing to use a standing facility at the end of the day.
+This arbitrage mechanism also encourages market rates to stay close to Bank Rate.
+Its effectiveness is affected by the width of the range and by the willingness of banks to take reserves close to the edge of their ranges given that unexpected late payment flows could leave them needing to use a standing facility at the end of that day.